 Unlock all 20+ tests across reading, listening, writing and speaking — plus community and AI speaking practice.

-Showing 6 of 80+ tests · Subscribe to unlock all
+Showing tests · Subscribe to unlock all

 In 1924, representatives of the world's leading lightbulb manufacturers convened in Geneva to address what they saw as a troubling commercial problem: their products lasted too long.
 Bulbs that endured for 2,500 hours or more were, from a revenue standpoint, an obstacle to sustained profit.